Adrenaline Support Formula

 ADRENALINE SUPPORT FORMULA COMBINES THESE NUTRIENTS THAT HAVE BEEN WELL RESEARCHED TO SUPPORT HEALTHY ADRENAL FUNCTION.

 Making adrenaline requires the amino acid Tyrosine, vitamin C, and vitamin B6.
-These nutrients plus herbs known to support the adrenals are present in Adrenal Support Formula.
+These nutrients plus herbs known to support the adrenals are present in Adrenaline Support Formula.

 Natural vitamin C appears to attenuate cortisol output in acutely stressful situations.
 Interestingly, the adrenals secrete vitamin C in response to stress along with cortisol.

 Natural vitamin C is more than just ascorbic acid, which most vitamin C supplements are.
 Natural vitamin C from whole foods includes natural ascorbic acid and all its synergists – Rutin, Bioflavonoids, Factor K, Factor J, Factor P, Tyrosinase, Ascorbinogen, and other components.
 All of these synergists work together and are necessary for real vitamin C activity to take place.